darren-gibson/RTTChecker/GOOGLE_HOME_VOICE_COMMANDS.md

 3. Find **"Train Status"**
 4. Tap to view → Current mode displayed prominently

-### Via Voice (May be Limited)
+### Via Voice (Mode Select may be Limited)
 ```
 "Hey Google, what's Train Status set to?"
 "Hey Google, read Train Status"
 ```

-If voice commands don't work well, this is a known limitation of Google Home's current Mode Select implementation.
+If voice commands don't work well for modes, this is a known limitation of Google Home's current Mode Select implementation.
+Use the Temperature Sensor instead for a reliable, voice-friendly numeric delay.

 ## Better Controller Options